ROCm/MIVisionX/README.md

 * [amd_rpp](amd_openvx_extensions/amd_rpp): OpenVX extension providing an interface to some of the [RPP](https://github.com/GPUOpen-ProfessionalCompute-Libraries/rpp)'s (Radeon Performance Primitives) functions.
 This extension is used to enable [RALI](rali/README.md) to perform image augmentation.

 ## Applications
 MIVisionX has a number of [applications](apps#applications) built on top of OpenVX modules, it uses AMD optimized libraries to build applications which can be used to prototype or used as models to develop a product.

 * [Cloud Inference Application](apps/cloud_inference#cloud-inference-application): This sample application does inference using a client-server system.
 * [Digit Test](apps/dg_test#amd-dgtest): This sample application is used to recognize hand written digits.
+* [Image Augmentation](apps/image_augmentation#image-augmentation-application): This sample application demonstrates a basic usage of RALI's C API to load JPEG images from the disk and modify them in different possible ways and displays the output images.
+* [MIVisionX Inference Analyzer](apps/mivisionx_inference_analyzer#mivisionx-python-inference-analyzer): This sample application uses pre-trained `ONNX`/`NNEF`/`Caffe` models to analyze and summarize images.
 * [MIVisionX OpenVX Classsification](apps#mivisionx-openvx-classsification): This sample application shows how to run supported pre-trained caffe models with MIVisionX RunTime.
+* [MIVisionX Validation Tool](apps/mivisionx_validation_tool#mivisionx-python-ml-model-validation-tool): This sample application uses pre-trained `ONNX`/`NNEF`/`Caffe` models to analyze, summarize and validate models.
 * [MIVisionX WinML Classification](apps#mivisionx-winml-classification): This sample application shows how to run supported ONNX models with MIVisionX RunTime on Windows.
 * [MIVisionX WinML YoloV2](apps#mivisionx-winml-yolov2): This sample application shows how to run tiny yolov2(20 classes) with MIVisionX RunTime on Windows.
 * [External Applications](apps#external-application)